 Why Visit Death Valley

-Death Valley is named for the doomed efforts of pioneers who, in 1949, were desperately seeking passage through the southern Sierra Nevada mountains.
-This hot dry landscape is an unforgiving place for a lost wagon train, but the pioneers persevered.
+Death Valley is named for the doomed efforts of pioneers who, in 1849, were desperately seeking passage through the southern Sierras.
+This hot, dry landscape is an unforgiving place for a lost wagon train, but the pioneers persevered.
 After the establishment of California, Death Valley became a borax mining boom-town in the 1880’s.

 In the 1920’s the Pacific Borax Company engaged in a generous act of corporate philanthropy when they lobbied the US government and local citizens to to turn their cash cow into a protected space.
-Pacific Borax succeeded and the area was designated a National Monument in 1933, and then a National Park in 1994.
+The area was designated a National Monument in 1933, and then a National Park in 1994.

-The topography of the area includes a vast salt lake bed which is the lowest spot in the US at -282 feet.
+Death Valley’s topography includes a vast salt lake bed, which is the lowest spot in the US at -282 feet.
 In stark contrast, the lake bed is dwarfed by the 11,000 foot Telegraph Peak.
 There are eroding sandstone cliffs, canyons, volcanic craters and cliffs “painted” with mineral deposits.

 The lonely remnants of Death Valley’s mining boom also add historical interest to the park.
 This forbidding landscape and hard scrabble history has a lot of stories to tell, which is why visiting Death Valley National Park is such a treat.